code-openness/data-mapping/README.md

 ### Try it out
 Make sure you have a clean WikiBase instance, no properties or items should be there.

-Write your bot's username and passwork in the `import.sh` file, and then simply execute the script:
+Write your bot's username and password in the `import.sh` file, and then simply execute the script:
 ```bash
 ./import.sh
 ```